 It’s a secret, Number Two said.
 He won’t tell.
 He doesn’t want to lose it.

 Do you see what I mean?
 The more I think about it, the more I think we should get someone up here from Washington.
 Let’s find a fresh-faced guy to play the role of new recruit.
 Or you know what?
 Maybe we could get you here, Diane.
 You’ve been wanting a change of pace.
 Think it over.
 You could do the secretary routine.
 Put a fresh pair of eyes on whatever’s going on.
 Let’s talk when I get back.

 Diane, it’s just after midnight.
 About twenty minutes ago, I awoke with an overwhelming feeling of dread.
 I can’t remember if I was dreaming before I woke.
 But I’m left with the sort of anxiety I’ve not felt for years.
 Not since Victoria.

 I’m glad I have you to talk to, even if it’s just through this machine.

 I haven’t told you about the dream I had on the train.
 I wonder if I dreamed the same dream just a minute ago?
 No, I can’t believe I did.
 The dream on the train was confusing, but it was peaceful.
-It was also crystal clear—I could see it perfectly after I woke, and I can still remember every detail now.
-Whereas whatever terrible dream I’ve just had is already vanished from my mind.
+It was also crystal clear.
+I could see it perfectly after I woke, and I can still remember every detail now.
+Whereas whatever terrible dream I’ve just had has already vanished from my mind.
 If I truly dreamed anything at all.